 One of the reasons I say that a road trip was one of the best things we could have done is because we literally spent the whole drive talking about the wedding, what we did at our bachelor/bachelorette parties, about the rehearsal, rehearsal dinner, and of course the wedding, our favorite parts and funny memories (we laughed A LOT).
 We arrived in Niagara late on Sunday night, we checked into the hotel where we had booked for our first night a falls view suite.
 We weren’t sure how cool it would be and since it was more expensive we only booked 1 night.
 Well we got up there and it was breathtaking, we immediately called down and they cut us a deal to upgrade our room for the rest of the week since it was our honeymoon, best decision ever!
 We spent 5 days in Niagara, which, despite its reputation, is actually quite beautiful and not at all cheesy/touristy as I thought, at least not on the Canadian side!
 Our hotel, The Radisson by the Falls, was right across from the Horseshoe Falls and next to a beautiful park.
 We could walk almost everywhere we went for the week and it was next to, in our opinion, the best parts of the Canadian side of the falls.
 We spent the week sightseeing, both the expected and more obscure.

-We did the behind the falls walk, went on the maid of the mist, went to a butterfly garden, and ate at the cheesy casino buffett.
+We did the behind the falls walk, went on the maid of the mist, went to a butterfly garden, and ate at the cheesy casino buffett, we also read a value betting guide to do some betting at the casino that same day.
 We took a short drive to a winery and did a tasting/tour and did a rapids walk which was breathtaking.
 We walked around downtown (lots of gardens), ate lots of yummy foods the whole week and we also made a trip out to the botanical gardens.
 Finally, proabablyone of the highlights of our trip, we decided to go have one really snazzy dinner so we reserved an early bird dinner table in Skylon tower our first full day/night in Niagara.
 (The Skylon is a revolving restaurant shaped much like the space needle in Seattle) While the bill was higher than our weekly grocery bill it was some of the best food I’ve ever had, we had spectacular views and got to try ice wine for the first time!
 It was an evening I will never forget and there’s no one I would have rathered share the experience with.

 We left late on Friday and drove straight through to Macinaw Michigan where we had booked a campsite for the night so we could spend Saturday out on Macinaw Island.
 Our campsite was gorgeous and we were able to go to the campstore and find goodies for a quick camp dinner.
 We woke up to a beautiful sunrise and then drove over the macniaw bridge, as we skipped going out to the island ($40 to ride the ferry-I think not!) and headed home through the UP of Wisconsin.